eduardomota/imaggio/readme.md

 ### File output

 Files used in the application will not be modified, the output files will have `min` or number to indicate and distinguish the file as well as `jpg` or whatever extension is appropriate to the chosen option.
 Along with that you're able to distinguish these processed files by looking at the modification date with explorer's list view.

+### Notes on scripts

+These executable files inside the `scripts` folder are meant to launch or kill imaggio easily, used just for debugging/testing purposes.
+We're made with AutoIt and are decompilable.

 ### Latest built binary